 We recognise the importance of each child being happy and successful in school.
 To this end we have an extensive system for pastoral care of the child, ensuring each child is secure and confident both in and out of the classroom.
 We recognise too that each child is an individual, with their own unique talents and personality.
 We get to know each one as an individual, nurturing their strengths and helping develop other areas to allow them to reach their full potential.

 In order to know children as individuals and give them the individual attention they require, we believe that class sizes should be small.
-In L1 & L2 numbers are capped at 20, in L3 & 4 at 22, in L5 & L6 at 23 and in L7 at 25.
-By L7 much of the teaching is carried out in smaller sets.
+In L1 & L2 numbers are capped at 20 and from L3 to L7, class sizes are capped at 25.

 We believe that a school is built on people.
 We are fortunate to have a very dedicated team of class teachers, who provide the main focus for each child.
 In addition, the Junior School staff includes a specialist ICT teacher, a Principal teacher, two Deputy Heads and a Head of Junior School.
 All of these join the teaching complement.
 There are also four Classroom Assistants who give very valuable support in classrooms, organising and supervising practical activities or giving extra individual support to children who are experiencing difficulties.